-Car park at Luss Visitor Centre (G83 8PA)
+Car park at Luss Visitor Centre (G83 8PA).
+Bus service from Glasgow stops on A82 just outside Luss.

-Route: Leave the car park on a footpath across the grass, leading down onto the sandy beach on the shores of Loch Lomond.
-Turn right along the beach and on reaching the pier head up onto the footpath, continuing along the edge of the water.
-Turn right to pass Luss Parish Church then follow the road round to the left.
-Ignoring the footbridge ahead of you, turn right to pick up a track running alongside the river.
-This path emerges at the main road into Luss, via a set of stone steps.
-Turn left along the road, looking out for a tall wooden way marker for the ‘Quarry Path‘ on your right.
-Cross over and pass through the gate and follow the trail around the quiet woodland, crossing the Luss Water a couple of times via footbridges before passing the huge piles of loose slate at an uphill section.
-On reaching a gate at a minor road, cross over and continue along the footpath which will lead you down to a bridge across the A82 and then a set of stairs down to Luss Primary School.
-On reaching the main road turn left and after a short walk you will reach the car park on your right hand side.
+Route: Leave Luss Visitor Centre car park on a footpath across the grass (East), leading down onto the sandy beach on the shores of Loch Lomond.
+Turn right (South East) along the beach and on reaching the pier head up onto the footpath, continuing along the edge of the water.
+When almost at the end of the beach, turn right (West) to pass Luss Parish Church then follow the road left (South West) for 100m.
+Ignore a footbridge on your left, taking a left turn (West) almost immediately after to pick up a track running alongside the river.
+The river path follows the Luss Water for approx 600m, emerging at the main road into Luss via a set of stone steps.
+Turn left (South) along the road, looking out for a tall wooden way marker for the ‘Quarry Path‘ on your right just after crossing the Luss Water.
+Cross the road at this point and go through the gate.
+Follow the trail through the quiet woodland.
+Approx 300m along, turn right (North East) to cross the footbridge.
+You will pass huge piles of loose slate at an uphill section before reaching a gate at a minor road.
+Cross the road and pick up the footpath at the other side, continuing down to a bridge across the A82.
+Cross the bridge and then go down the steps towards Luss Primary School.
+On reaching the main road turn left (North) and you will find Luss Visitor Centre car park 80m along on your right-hand side.

 WALK REVIEW: 3rd April 2017